US Navy Seals Workout

 The first two weeks of First Phase prepare you for the third week, known as "Hell Week."
 Students participate in five and one-half days of continuous training, with a maximum of four hours sleep for the entire week.
 This week is designed as the ultimate test of one's physical and mental motivation while in First Phase.
 During Hell Week, you will learn the value of the mainstay of the SEAL Teams: TEAMWORK!
 The remaining five weeks are devoted to teaching methods of conducting hydrographic surveys, preparing hydrographic charts and instruction in basic maritime operations.

-US Navy SEALs WorkoutFind out more about the Navy SEALs Fitness Standards
+seals1Find out more about the Navy SEALs Fitness Standards

 For detailed information regarding the Warning Order, SEAL training expectations and best ways to prepare, check out our Navy SEALs Training section.
+Deploying soon?
+Check out our Afghanistan Deployment Gear List and see for Special Operations Forces prepare for a deployment in support of Operation ENDURING FREEDOM.

-Navy SEALs FitnessNavy SEALs are named after the environment in which they operate, the Sea, Air, and Land, and are the foundation of Naval Special Warfare combat forces.
+seals_helo1Navy SEALs are named after the environment in which they operate, the Sea, Air, and Land, and are the foundation of Naval Special Warfare combat forces.
 They are organized, trained and equipped to conduct a variety of Special Operations missions in all operational environments.
 Today’s SEALs trace their history from the elite frogmen of World War II.
 Training is extremely demanding, both mentally and physically, and produces the world’s best maritime warriors.
-Our focus during this training is based on three core pillars:

-Men of Character: The nature of our mission requires men who will uphold the Navy Core Values - Honor, Courage, and Commitment.
+1. Men of Character: The nature of our mission requires men who will uphold the Navy Core Values – Honor, Courage, and Commitment.

 Today's Naval Special Warfare operators can trace their origins to the Scouts and Raiders, Naval Combat Demolition Units, Office of Strategic Services Operational Swimmers, Underwater Demolition Teams, and Motor Torpedo Boat Squadrons of World War II.
 While none of those early organizations have survived to present, their pioneering efforts in unconventional warfare are mirrored in the missions and professionalism of the present Naval Special Warfare warriors.

-Navy SEALs in Afghanistan
+Navy SEALs in The War on Terror

 Lone Survivor

+Four US Navy SEALS departed one clear night in June, 2005 for the mountainous Afghanistan-Pakistan border for a reconnaissance mission.
+Their task was to document the activity of an al Qaeda leader rumored to have a small army in a Taliban stronghold.
+Five days later, only one of those Navy SEALS made it out alive.
 This is the story of the only survivor of Operation Redwing, US Navy SEAL Petty Officer Marcus Luttrell, and the extraordinary firefight that led to the largest loss of life in American Navy SEAL history.
 Lt.
 Michael P. Murphy led the team of PO2 Luttrell, PO2 Dietz and PO2 Axelso.
 Luttrell fought valiantly beside his teammates until he was the only one left alive, blasted by an RPG into a place where his pursuers could not find him.
-Over the next four days, terribly injured and presumed dead, Luttrell crawled for miles through the mountains and was taken in by sympathetic villagers who risked their lives to keep him safe from surrounding Taliban warriors.

 Roberts Ridge

 This is an account of a group of US Navy SEALS who are ambushed on a mountain in Afghanistan and require rescue by Army Ranger rapid response team.
 The Rangers are subsequently ambushed requiring yet another rescue team.
 The story is told from the perspective of the soldiers on the ground, facing unbelievably cold weather, horrible terrain and a lot of determined enemies.
-Quite a few don't make it, but the story is more about the determination of these highly trained warriors to never leave a comrade behind.
+Quite a few don’t make it, but the story is more about the determination of these highly trained warriors to never leave a comrade behind.
 The action is quite detailed and the reader almost feels like he is there with the troops.
-Highly recommended.

-Navy SEALs FitnessNavy Special Warfare (NAVSPECWAR)
+Navy Special Warfare (NAVSPECWAR)

 Navy SEALs Combat Gear